fyngyrz/soyacro/README.md

 There is also a built-in macro processor that lets you build shortcuts for anything, signatures, etc., so you can make richer posts more easily.

+### But what if I _need_ non-ASCII characters in a replacement field?

+Then you can use HTML entities.
+For instance, El nin&#241;o can be spelled as `El ni&#241;o``.
+Simple as that.
+You can do the same thing in the expansion field.

 ### Contributions:

 I would particularly appreciate any pull requests that enhance the